Dynamic Graph Convolutional Networks Using the Tensor M-Product: Tensor Dynamic Graph Embedding

 All that is necessary is to compute tensor powers of $\Le$.
 We can also define tensor polynomial analogs of the Chebyshev polynomials and do the approximation in \eqref{eq:X-filt-approx} in terms of those instead of the tensor monomials $\De^{\star k}$.
-This is not necessary for the purposes of this paper.
-Instead, we note that if a degree-one approximation is used, the computation in \eqref{eq:X-filt-approx} becomes
+We note that if a degree-one approximation is used, the computation in \eqref{eq:X-filt-approx} becomes